 Approved NRAS providers, such as Churches of Christ Housing Services , manage properties on behalf of the investors.

 Churches of Christ Housing Services manages NRAS properties in various locations throughout South East and South West Queensland.

 Properties range from two-bedroom apartments to five bedroom houses.
-The below table provides the types and locations of properties in the portfolio:

 Applying for a National Rental Affordability Scheme (NRAS) property is a three stage process.